angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 A Linked Signal can also help when working with server data that needs to be edited locally.
 If we're fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
-Here is an example that uses some books from our API:
+Here is an example that uses some books from our HTTP API with a `BookStoreService`:

 ```typescript